-- The Team

 SIL2LinuxMP and JailhouseSafe projects.

-which developed an automated microbiological monitoring device of measuring the microbiological
+small company which developed an automated microbiological monitoring device of

 Markus Kreidl (M.Sc.) mainly works on the Jailhouse analysis and documentation